CircuitVerse/CircuitVerseDocs/docs/chapter2/lmsintegration.md

 * In **Privacy Settings** please check the all checkboxes.
 * In **Services** please check the all checkboxes.

-> The steps mentioned above for the Sakai are the mandatory steps for the installation of an **CircuitVerse assignment** as an **LTI 1.x** tool.But there are some of the additional fileds, checkboxes which you can use for customizing your tool, but they are not mandatory.
+> The steps mentioned above for the Sakai are the mandatory steps for the installation of an **CircuitVerse assignment** as an **LTI 1.x** tool.But there are some of the additional fields, checkboxes which you can use for customizing your tool, but they are not mandatory.

 ## Common Troubleshooting